What is a Virtual Tour?

 The quality and processing of these initial photographs plays a big role in the quality of the finished photo sphere.
 We use industry leading software and hardware to capture, edit, and finally ‘stitch’ these images into what is then called a photo sphere.

 As seen here, these images are actually a little funny looking when viewed as a flat image.
 However, this is not how these images are intended to be viewed.
 Special software is required to view these photo spheres in the way they were intended.
+Click the image below to open a photo sphere.

 Here is a key point: Photo spheres can be viewed easily on Facebook, Google Street View, and custom built web sites.
 Keep this in mind; we will come back to it.